dwycliffe/Tracking3D/README.md

 Pairs of cameras are used to calculate their ray intersection point to estimate the 3D position of the red sphere.
 Their estimate is visualized through a green sphere with text displaying which two cameras created the estimate.

+# The Cameras in the simulation and their rough FOV
 ![Camera FOVs iin order from left to right: C1, C2, C3 and C4](Media/CameraFOV.png)